YuhwaUniverse/webhostingpage/README.md

 # An example of a bug report in a webpage format
-# A bug is found during the sign-up process on the Starbucks website.
+  A bug was found during the sign-up process on the Starbucks website.